Luis Urías Preview, Player Props: Red Sox vs. Astros

 Luis Urías At The Plate

-- Urias has three doubles, three home runs and 14 walks while batting .178.
+- Urias is batting .178 with three doubles, three home runs and 14 walks.

-- In 9.4% of his games this year, he has homered, and 2.7% of his trips to the plate.
+- In 9.4% of his games this season, he has gone deep, and 2.7% of his trips to the plate.

-- Urias has had an RBI in seven games this season (21.9%), including three multi-RBI outings (9.4%).
+- In seven games this season (21.9%), Urias has picked up an RBI, and in three of those games (9.4%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

 - He has scored in 10 games this season (31.3%), but has had no multi-run games.